How Many People Die in Car Accidents?

 (Reuters; National Highway Traffic Safety Administration)

 About 100 people die on America’s roads every day.
-This number has declined slightly compared to previous years, even as the traffic and number of vehicles on the roads have increased.
+This number has decreased by 12% compared to the previous year, even as the traffic and number of vehicles on the roads have increased.

 (World Health Organization)